 In June 2006, RGA's subsidiary, Timberlake Financial L.L.C. ("Timberlake Financial"), issued \$850.0 million of Series A Floating Rate Insured Notes due June 2036 in a private placement.
 The notes were issued to fund the collateral requirements for statutory reserves required by the U.S. Valuation of Life Policies Model Regulation (commonly referred to as Regulation XXX) on specified term life insurance policies reinsured by RGA Reinsurance and retroceded to Timberlake Re.
 Proceeds from the notes, along with a \$112.8 million direct investment by the Company, were deposited into a series of accounts that collateralize the notes and are not available to satisfy the general obligations of the Company.
 As of December 31, 2011 and 2010, respectively, the Company held assets in trust and in custody of \$896.1 million and \$885.3 million, of which \$33.5 million and \$34.6 million were held in a Debt Service Coverage account to cover interest payments on the notes.
 Interest on the notes accrues at an annual rate of 1-month LIBOR plus a base rate margin, payable monthly and totaled \$7.1 million, \$7.9 million and \$8.3 million in 2011, 2010 and 2009, respectively.
-The payment of interest and principal on the notes is insured through a financial guaranty insurance policy by a monoline insurance company whose parent company is operating under Chapter 11 bankrupty.
+The payment of interest and principal on the notes is insured through a financial guaranty insurance policy by a monoline insurance company whose parent company is operating under Chapter 11 bankruptcy.
 The notes represent senior, secured indebtedness of Timberlake Financial without legal recourse to RGA or its other subsidiaries.
-Timberlake Financial relies primarily upon the receipt of interest and principal payments on the surplus note and dividend payments from its wholly-owned subsidiary, Timberlake Re, a South Carolina captive insurance company, to make payments of interest and principal payments on the surplus note and dividend payments for interest the make interest and principal payments on the surplus note and dividend payments for interestal to make interest and principal payments on the surplus note and dividend payments for mits wholly-owned subsidiary,
+Timberlake Financial relies primarily upon the receipt of interest and principal payments on a surplus note and dividend payments from its wholly-owned subsidiary, Timberlake Re, a South Carolina captive insurance company, to make payments of interest and principal on the notes.
+The ability of Timberlake Re to make interest and principal payments on the surplus note and dividend payments to Timberlake Financial is contingent upon the South Carolina Department of Insurance's regulatory approval.
+Since Timberlake Re's Risk Based Capital rati